 Sangak is a unique beauty in Iranian cuisine, but how are they made?
 Check here to see the answer.

 Another leavened flatbread with a certain reputation in the bread world is Focaccia.
-This is an Italian-originated bread variety with a style of pizza.
+This is an Italian-originated bread variety served like a pizza.
 That’s why some places call them “pizza bianca”, which means white pizza in Italian.

 But they are not a type of pizza as this bread needs time to rise after being flattened.
 In contrast, pizza needs to be baked right after the flattening stage.

-With a bite of Focaccia, they offer you a bit of crispiness and mildly salty crush along with a soft-yet-chewy texture.
+A bite of Focaccia offers you a bit of crispiness and mildly salty crush along with a soft-yet-chewy texture.
 But overall, if you seek a simple Italian side dish or sandwich bread, Focaccia is a fantastic candidate.

 The variations of Focaccia are numerous.
-Some of them can be simply made with oil, high-gluten flour, salt, yeast, and water; some versions include sugar, honey, raisin, sauce, or ham on the surface.
+Some of them can be simply made with oil, high-gluten flour, salt, yeast, and water.
+Some other versions include sugar, honey, raisin, sauce, or ham on the surface.